 The crew, comprised entirely of programmers and engineers, refused to hire directors or editors, and proceeded to routinely upgrade their systems to the best technology available at the time.
 But with every upgrade, the team had to relearn the software and start entirely from scratch.
 After years of struggle and delays, and with only a few minutes of footage to show for it, many of the top developers jumped ship to Lucasfilm leading to the company’s downfall.
 The movie was officially abandoned in 1986.
 Oh, and having a robot crab piloting a massive killer ant-mobile as your villain? …Awesome.

-Passenger is a documentary-style Polish holocaust film, directed by Andrzej Munk.
-The story follows Kapo, a guard at the Auschwitz concentration camp, and her relationship and escape with a Jewish inmate.
-The film depicts a realistic portrayal of life in Polish concentration camps during the peak years of the holocaust, due to its bland, stark imagery and true to life performances by mostly unknown actors.
+Passenger is a documentary-style Polish Holocaust film, directed by Andrzej Munk.
+The story follows Kapo, a guard at the Auschwitz concentration camp, and her relationship and escapes with a Jewish inmate.
+The film depicts a realistic portrayal of life in Polish concentration camps during the peak years of the holocaust, due to its bland, stark imagery, and true to life performances by mostly unknown actors.

 The film remained unfinished after Munk died in a car crash in the middle of production.
 No attempt was made to complete the film, because no one knew how Munk wanted to end the story.
 His assistant had compiled what had been produced and later released the film in its unfinished form.

 Based on the bestselling novel, A Confederacy of Dunces recounts the tale of Ignatius P. Reilly, a stubborn, eccentric armchair philosopher from Louisiana who believes his intellect superior to that of everyone else.
 What follows is a satire of everyday interactions and an exposition of how we affect the lives of those around us.
 Published 10 years after the author’s, it is widely recognized as one of the greatest American novels of all time.